SweBarre/sps/README.rst

 ========

 CLI searching for packages and patches in SUSE products.
-It is a cli interface to the SUSE Customer Center search packages API https://scc.suse.com/packages and the https://scc.suse.com/patches API
+It is a CLI interface to the SUSE Customer Center search packages API https://scc.suse.com/packages and the https://scc.suse.com/patches API

 .. image:: https://asciinema.org/a/339205.svg
    :target: https://asciinema.org/a/339205